 Playsets in theory were all kinds of awesome.
 You had your action figures and were all set to reenact some awesome movie sequence or what have you, but you needed a setting for the excitement to take place in.
 You could either use your imagination and pretend the top of your dresser was the Death Star, or you could fashion something out of cardboard boxes, or you could be like the cool kids and get the officially licensed playset specifically designed to go with your toys.
 And when it was good, it was AWESOME.
 The G.I.
 Joe line for example boasted nary a bad playset.
 From the Defiant shuttle to the Cobra Terror Drome, to the massive 7.5-foot USS Flagg, those playsets set the standard for action figure accessories.
 Sadly not all playsets were so well-thought out.
-Here are ten such examples, in no particular order.
+Here are eleven such examples, in no particular order.

 We'll start with one of the most beloved toy franchises, the original Kenner Star Wars line.